macedomarianoel/envisionBOX_SummerschoolAmsterdam2025-1/README.md

 ### Did we not address your problem?

 If you have encountered a problem that is not listed here, please let us know - ideally **before** the summer school.
 We will do our best to help you out.
-You can reach us via email *kadava[et]leibniz-zas[dot]de*
+You can reach us via email *kadava[at]leibniz-zas[dot]de*